mnot/avoiding-internet-centralization/draft-nottingham-avoiding-internet-centralization.md

 Some have been concerned that DoH {{?RFC8484}} also has this type of centralization risk, because initial deployments only offered a single, pre-selected service run by one commercial operator.

+In all of these cases, voluntary standards have limited means to address centralization risks.
+Deployment of interoperable, well-defined, widely-reviewed and openly available documents is preferable to proprietary protocols in these cases, so the standardization of such protocols SHOULD NOT be refused merely due to external centralization risk.

 ## Protocol Evolution and Centralization